dpfernandes/class05-final-project/README.md

             Note #3: Beware that even though the Mockups show several Maps, this exercise is only for Events.

       > Extra
-            > Add 2 new Items to the Menu:
+            > Build a Footer with 4 new Items:

             * About us with the following content: